Country · Americas

 Weather

-Weather in the United States is diverse and varies significantly by region and season.
-In the northeast, expect cold winters and warm summers.
-The southeast experiences hot, humid summers and mild winters.
-The midwest has four distinct seasons with cold winters and hot summers.
-The west coast enjoys mild, wet winters and dry summers, with considerable variation between coastal and inland areas.
-Mountain regions can see heavy snowfall in winter.
-Southern states typically have warm climates year-round, with occasional extreme weather events.
-Always check local forecasts closer to your travel dates.
+Weather in the United States varies widely by region and season.
+In the Northeast, winters are cold and snowy, while summers are hot and humid.
+The Southeast experiences hot, humid summers and mild winters, with occasional hurricanes.
+The Midwest has cold winters and hot, humid summers.
+The West Coast enjoys mild, wet winters and dry summers, with cooler temperatures along the coast.
+Mountain regions can have heavy snowfall in winter and mild summers.
+The South experiences hot, humid conditions year-round, with occasional cold snaps.
+Always check local forecasts closer to your travel dates for the most accurate weather information.

 Getting There